-Best Waterpik Water Flosser for Braces – Your Bracers Will Be Thankful
+Best Waterpik Water Flosser for Braces – Reviews & Top Picks 2022

 Introduction – a foreword about water flossers

-Basically, water flossers for bracers are cleaning tools – they’re supposed to keep the plaque and bacteria away from the construction of your bracers.
+Basically, water flossers for braces are cleaning tools – they’re supposed to keep the plaque and bacteria away from the construction of your braces.

-The thorough cleaning is virtually impossible without a contraption such as the “flosser” – you could always run your bracers under tap water and try to clean them with your hands, but it’s safe to say that you won’t clean the half of bacteria that have gathered over time.
+The thorough cleaning is virtually impossible without a contraption such as the “flosser”.
+You could of course always run your braces under tap water and try to clean them with your hands.
+However, it’s safe to say that you won’t clean the half of bacteria that have gathered over time.

 |Product Name||Why should you consider this water flosser?||Specifications and characteristics||Price|